hosnabasiri/scRNAseq-cross-disorder-neuronal-integration/README.md

 ![Assortativity](assortativity.png)

-Integration quality was evaluated using network assortativity with respect to study labels.
+To quantitatively assess integration quality, we computed network assortativity with respect to study labels.

-Before correction, high assortativity indicated strong study-driven structure.
+Before correction, high assortativity indicated that clusters were strongly grouped by study.
 After correction, assortativity decreased substantially (~67%), indicating reduced batch effects.

-Connectivity within the network is therefore driven primarily by biological similarity rather than dataset origin.
+These results show that connectivity in the data is driven primarily by biological similarity rather than dataset origin.

 ---